IFTTT/ConnectSDK-Android/README.md

   "token": "{{token}}"
 }
 ```
-The request body must contains a `token`, which is **the OAuth access token that you issued to IFTTT on behalf of this user** when they connected their IFTTT account to your service.
+The request body must contain a `token`, which is **the OAuth access token that you issued to IFTTT on behalf of this user** when they connected their IFTTT account to your service.

 Once you have the user token, pass it to the `IftttApiClient#setUserToken` method, and all of the subsequent requests will be user authenticated.